pushpankq/LinkedList/README.md

 # LinkedList

 A LinkedList is a collection of nodes, each node containing data, and pointers to the previous and next node in the collection.
 This differs from say, an array, in that a LinkedList’s data is not ordered by a node’s physical placement in memory but instead which other nodes it is connected to.
+How do nodes connect?
+Nodes connect via pointers to other nodes.
+Here is a diagram of a singly linked list showing each node connected via a pointer to a node object.

+Singly Linked List with Pointers to the Next Node in a LinkedList However, we will be creating a Doubly LinkedList whos nodes contain not only a next node pointer but also a previous node pointer.
+This diagram illustrates what a doubly linked list would look like.

+Doubly Linked List with Pointers to the Next Node and Previous Node in a LinkedList The Head and The Tail
+The first and last nodes are referred to as the head and the tail, respectively.

+-Linked List Diagram illustrating the head and tail nodes with nil pointers The Head’s previous node pointer is nil because no node comes before it.
+The Tail’s next node pointer is nil because no node comes after it.

 ```swift

 import UIKit